Biodegradable plastic: Polybutylene succinate (PBS)

 Polybutylene succinate is a thermoplastic polymer resin that has properties comparable to propylene.
 It is used in packaging films for food and cosmetics.
 In the agricultural field, PBS is used as a biodegradable mulching film PBS can be degraded by Amycolatopsis sp.
 HT-6 and Penicillium sp. strain 14-3.
 In addition, Microbispora rosea, Excellospora japonica and E. viridilutea have been shown to consume samples of emulsified PBS.

 Polycaprolactone (PCL)

 Polycaprolactone has gained prominence as an implantable biomaterial because the hydrolysis of its ester linkages offers its biodegradable properties.
 It has been shown that Bacillota and Pseudomonadota can degrade PCL.
 Penicillium sp. strain 26-1 can degrade high density PCL; though not as quickly as thermotolerant Aspergillus sp. strain ST-01.
 Species of clostridium can degrade PCL under anaerobic conditions.

 Poly(vinyl alcohol) (PVA, PVOH)

 Poly(vinyl alcohol) is one of the few biodegradable vinyl polymers that is soluble in water.
-Due to its solubility in water (an inexpensive and harmless solvent), PVA has a wide range of applications including food packaging, textiles coating, paper coating, and healthcare products.
+Due to its solubility in water (an inexpensive and harmless solvent), PVA has a wide range of applications including 3d printing, food packaging, textiles coating, paper coating, and healthcare products.